Val McDermid

-Biography
+Life and career

 McDermid comes from a working-class family in Fife.
 She studied English at St Hilda's College, Oxford, where she was the first student to be admitted from a Scottish state school.

-After graduation she became a journalist and began her literary career as a dramatist.
-Her first success as a novelist, Report for Murder: The First Lindsay Gordon Mystery occurred in 1987.
+After graduation, she became a journalist and began her literary career as a dramatist.
+Her first success as a novelist, Report for Murder: The First Lindsay Gordon Mystery, was published in 1987.

-McDermid was inducted into the prestigious Detection Club in 2000, and won the CWA Diamond Dagger for her lifetime contribution to crime writing in the English language in 2010.
-She was awarded an honorary doctorate from the University of Sunderland in 2011.
+McDermid was inducted into the prestigious Detection Club in 2000.
+In 2010 she won the CWA Diamond Dagger for her lifetime contribution to crime writing in the English language.
+She was awarded an honorary doctorate by the University of Sunderland in 2011.

 She is co-founder of the Harrogate Crime Writing Festival and the Theakston's Old Peculier Crime Novel of the Year Award, part of the Harrogate International Festivals.
 In 2016 she captained a team of St Hilda's alumnæ to win the Christmas University Challenge.

 In 2017, McDermid was elected a Fellow of the Royal Society of Edinburgh, as well as a Fellow of the Royal Society of Literature.

-Work

-McDermid's works fall into four series: Lindsay Gordon, Kate Brannigan, Tony Hill and Carol Jordan, and Inspector Karen Pirie.
-Her characters include a journalist, Lindsay Gordon; a private investigator, Kate Brannigan; a clinical psychologist, Tony Hill; and DCI Karen Pirie working out of Fife, Scotland.
-The Mermaids Singing, the first book in the Hill/Jordan series, won the Crime Writers' Association Gold Dagger for Best Crime Novel of the Year.
-The Hill/Jordan series has been adapted for television under the name Wire in the Blood, starring Robson Green.

-McDermid has stated that Jacko Vance, a TV celebrity with a secret lust for torture, murder and under-age girls, who was featured in the Wire in the Blood and two later books, is based on her direct personal experience of interviewing Jimmy Savile.
-In 2010, McDermind received the Cartier Diamond Dagger from the Crime Writers' Association for "outstanding achievement in the field of crime writing".

-McDermid considers her work to be part of the "Tartan Noir" Scottish crime fiction genre.
-In addition to writing novels, McDermid contributes to several British newspapers and often broadcasts on BBC Radio 4 and BBC Radio Scotland.
-Her novels, in particular the Tony Hill series, are known for their graphic depictions of violence and torture.

-In August 2022 McDermid reported that the estate of Agatha Christie had threatened her publishers with legal action if they referred to McDermid as 'the Queen of Crime', stating that the term was copyrighted by the Christie estate.
+In 2025, McDermid was awarded an honorary degree from University of Edinburgh.